Rapptz/discord.py/docs/api.rst

     .. attribute:: bot_require_code_grant

         ``True`` if the bot requires code grant, else ``False``.
-        Corresponf to the "Bot requires code grant" bow in the token settings.
+        Correspond to the "Bot requires code grant" box in the token settings.

     .. attribute:: rpc_origins